oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 NetCDF (network Common Data Form) is a set of software libraries and machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data.
+(OpenMPI --disable-builtin-atomics)

 **More Information**